lukepuplett/notes/evm/hardhat.md

 npx hardhat accounts
 ```

- - The `hre` object is the Hardhat Runtime Environment, and its properties are all injected into the global namespace, too.
+ - The `hre` object is the Hardhat Runtime Environment, and its properties are all injected into the global namespace, too, maybe...

+**Note** - It also says "When using TypeScript nothing will be available in the global scope and you will need to import everything explicitly using" in another part of the docs.

+ - TypeScript users need `import { ethers } from "hardhat"` to import stuff into the global scope.
  - You can do anything you want in the task function.

+**Note** - Hardhat won't auto type check when any tasks are run, so you'll need to use `--typecheck` for that.

+## Using TypeScript

+ - For Hardhat to generate types for your contracts, install and use `@typechain/hardhat` which generates typing files (*.d.ts) based on ABIs.
+ - But if you installed `@nomicfoundation/hardhat-toolbox` you don't need typechain.
+ - See this for TS path mapping: https://hardhat.org/hardhat-runner/docs/guides/typescript#support-for-path-mappings